Skip to main content

 Series Appearance Library

 Additionally, any changes on this tab are automatically synced to all the users on an account.
-Thus, as with the panel scope library, existing items should be modified with care because they have the ability to break the layout of other users.
+Thus, as with the data set scope library, existing items should be modified with care because they have the ability to break the layout of other users.

 For a line graph the following properties can be customized: